-Social services will look at how you cope with day-to-day living and recommend help or equipment that might make life easier for you.
+Social services will look at how you cope with day-to-day living and recommend support or equipment that might make life easier for you.

-If it is not possible for you to stay in your home, you may need to consider moving to:
+If it's not possible for you to stay in your home, you may need to consider moving to:

 - a specially adapted property